juananmonte/juananmonte/README.md

 # Welcome to my github! :wave:

-### My name is Juan Montenegro and I am a Data Scientist that enjoys learning what data can say and how computers see the world.
+### My name is Juan Montenegro and I am a Data Scientist who enjoys learning what data can say and how computers see the world.

 I am currently expanding my knowledge on **Recommendations systems, MLOPS, LLMs, Ultralytics and Databricks**